 Section 2.
 First Year Wage Adjustment.
-Effective July 1, 2005, all salary ranges and rates shall be increased by two (2.0) percent, rounded to the nearest cent.
+Effective January 9, 2008, all salary ranges and rates shall be increased by three and one-quarter (3.25) percent, rounded to the nearest cent.

-Effective July 1, 2005, all employees shall be assigned to the same relative salary step within the salary range for their respective class as specified in Appendix C.
+Effective January 9, 2008, all employees shall be assigned to the same relative salary step within the salary range for their respective class as specified in Appendix C-1.